rmsk2/soundy/README.md

 `pyscard` for handling card access. [`pyscard`](https://github.com/LudovicRousseau/pyscard) in turn relies on the `pcscd` daemon which abstracts away access to smartcard readers on Linux and macOS.
 On Windows `PCSC` is part of the operating system.
 This software can use any card and reader combination which is supported by `pyscard`.
 I developed this software under Linux and I have successfully installed it on an older MacBook.
-I see no reason why it should not work under Windows but I have not tested this, yet.
+I see no principal reason why it should not work under Windows but I have not tested this, yet.

 # Supported cards and readers